 Los Padrinos Juvenile Hall, known as LP, had been shuttered during the summer, thus was empty, so could take the Barry J. kids without too much preparation.

-Probation made use of the LA County Sheriff’s Department buses because probation’s own transport vehicles were reportedly less easily accessed in the wee hours, plus probation didn’t have a surfeit of large vehicles, whereas the LASD was ready and willing to get the needed number of large buses to Sylmar fairly quickly.
+Probation made use of the LA County Sheriff’s Department buses, in part, because probation’s own transport vehicles were reportedly less easily accessed in the wee hours.
+Plus probation didn’t have a surfeit of large vehicles suitable for an emergency evacuation, whereas the LASD was ready and willing to get the needed number of large buses to Sylmar fairly quickly.

 With the Woolsey Fire, probation faced sharp criticism for not ordering an evacuation early enough for the staff and the kids in their care, causing a delay that meant 22 children and 13 staff were no longer able to evacuate safely, but instead were forced to “shelter-in-place,” as LA County’s most destructive fire in the last 100 years raced their direction.

-Yet, in the case of this month’s Saddle Ridge Fire, probation officials began the evacuation process in a more timely fashion and, although there were some glitches, at first this seemed to go comparatively smoothly.
+Yet, in the case of this month’s Saddle Ridge Fire, probation officials began the evacuation process in a far more timely fashion.
+And, although there were some glitches, at first the evacuation seemed to go comparatively smoothly.

 “I do not know at this point whether this is for a day or two or longer.
 The facility is currently safe but very smokey.
 Will advise as we know more.”